-The 47° North single and multi-family development, as well as the associated amenity and adventure centers under SEIS Alternative 6 are proposed to be served by private 8- to 12-inch diameter gravity sanitary sewer mains that would be owned, operated, and maintained privately.
+The 47° North single and multi-family development, as well as the associated amenity center and Trailhead Park are proposed to be served by private 8- to 12-inch diameter gravity sanitary sewer mains that would be owned, operated, and maintained privately.

-The 47° North RV park development under SEIS Alternative 6 is proposed to be served by private 8-inch diameter gravity sanitary sewer mains that would also be owned, operated, and privately maintained by the owner.
+The 47° North RV park development under the Revised Proposal is proposed to be served by private 8inch diameter gravity sanitary sewer mains that would also be owned, operated, and privately maintained by the owner.
 These gravity sewer mains would connect to sewer lift stations that would flow via a force main (3 inches to 6 inches in diameter), all owned, operated, and maintained privately to the existing 18-inch diameter sewer main.